Joseph Buttinger: Biography

 Buttinger was born into a working-class family and left school at age 13 to help support his family.
 He became a youth movement leader in Austria and, by the age of 24, was secretary of the Social Democratic Party.
-After being imprisoned for several months in 1934, he became chairman of the Socialist underground and a leader of the anti-Fascist movement.
-When Germany occupied Austria in 1938, he and his American-born wife Muriel Gardiner fled to Paris, where he was chairman of the exiled Socialists.
+After being imprisoned for several months in 1934, he became chairman of the Socialist underground and its leader of covert activities against the newly founded Federal State of Austria and Chancellor Engelbert Dollfuss.
+When Germany occupied Austria in 1938, he and his American-born wife Muriel Gardiner fled to Paris, where he was the chairman of the exiled Austrian Social Democrats.
 In 1939, several months before the fall of France, the couple moved to the United States with Gardiner's daughter from a previous marriage, Connie, whom Joseph later adopted.

 In 1941, he and his wife arranged US visas for his brother Alois Buttinger and his family; one of the references for the visa application was signed by Alfred Einstein.

 During and after World War II, Buttinger helped establish many of the refugee programs for the International Rescue Committee (IRC).
-His personal actions helped smuggle thousands of anti-Fascist refugees out of Europe.
+His personal actions helped smuggle thousands of anti-Fascist and later anti-communists refugees out of Europe.
 For over 40 years he served as director of the IRC's Paris office and European division, and as an IRC board member and vice president.

 Under Buttinger's tenure, the Committee became covertly involved with the Central Intelligence Agency.
 In the 1950s, the IRC made an agreement with the CIA that they would take on projects which the US government did not want to openly be associated with in Vietnam.
-IRC official Harold Oram operated as a secret liaison between Buttinger and Allan Dulles.
+IRC official Harold Oram operated as a secret liaison between Buttinger and Allen Dulles.

 In the 1950s, Buttinger and his wife subsidized the democratic socialist magazine Dissent, edited by Irving Howe.
-He also wrote "In the Twilight of Socialism", which was a history of Austrian Socialism in the years 1934–38.
+He also wrote "In the Twilight of Socialism", which was a history of the Austrian Social Democrats during the years 1934–38.